Okipa/laravel-bootstrap-table-list/README.md

     > Set the column title (required).
 - `sortByDefault(string $direction = 'asc')`
     > Set the default sorted column (required).
-- `useForDestroyConfirmation()``
+- `useForDestroyConfirmation()`
-    > Use the column attribute for the destroy confirmation message generation (required).
+    > Use the column attribute for the destroy confirmation message generation (required) :
+    > - At least one column must be selected for destroy confirmation if a destroy route is set.
-    > This method can be called only once.
+    > - This method can be called only once.
 - `isSortable()`
     > Make the column sortable (optional).
 - `isSearchable()`